Tranzakt/Visual-Laravel/CODE-OF-CONDUCT.md

 # Tranzakt Project's Code of Conduct

+## TL;DR Summary

+* Participants will be tolerant of opposing views.
+* Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.
+* When interpreting the words and actions of others, participants should always assume good intentions.
+* Behaviour which can be reasonably considered harassment will not be tolerated.

 ## Culture

 The Transakt Projects wishes to foster an open and welcoming environment for contributors, and accordingly we require all contributors to commit to the following code-of-conduct in order to make contributing to our project a happy and pleasant experience, free of harassment and discrimination against any person for any reason.

 To avoid any doubt, this Code of Conduct applies without exception to all contributors, from the senior coders to a community newcomer looking to make their first contribution e.g. a translation.